Financial Aid for Graduate Students

 Mellon Fellows conduct field research in Central and South America and the Caribbean.
 Topics include any subject related to Latin American sociology.
 The fellowship provides tuition, fees, conference and international travel allowance, research expenses, health insurance during the entire term of study, a teaching assistantship for two years, and a two-year fellowship, contingent upon maintaining satisfactory progress.

 Outstanding students specializing in social demography may be nominated for a graduate traineeship.
 The Population Research Center administers two training grants that provide stipends for predoctoral study.
 These awards have a monthly stipend plus health insurance for 12 months, tuition and fees, and travel to the annual meeting of the Population Association of America.

 Different from the research assistant, the research intern conducts independent research in conjunction with a selected faculty member.
 Students selected for this fellowship often present results of their internship at conferences, including PAA and ASA.
 The internship provides a one-year stipend plus tuition and fees for that year.

 The Department usually offers several teaching assistantships to new students.
 Benefits include a monthly stipend, tuition assistance, and insurance coverage.
 See the Office of Graduate Studies Student Employment page for further information.

 Research Assistantship (RA)

-Research Assistants are selected by individual faculty members and funded from a variety of grantors.
-The Population Research Center, the Center for Criminology and Criminal Justice Research, the Graduate School, the School of Social Work, and several individual faculty members have recently sponsored Research Assistants.
+Research assistants are selected by individual faculty members and funded by a variety of grantors.
+The Population Research Center, the Graduate School, the School of Social Work, and several individual faculty members have recently sponsored research assistants.